jjw24/DevOpsTooling/AMIFinder/README.md

 Why use AMIFinder with Wox
 ==========================
-- Imagine doing everything that you can quickly and efficiently with a simple interface and keyboard shortcut to
+- Imagine doing everything that you can quickly and efficiently with a simple interface and keyboard shortcuts to
   - find the right AMI and launch an EC2 instance from it,
   - set up your AWS environment,
   - manage your instances,